bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-01-07-UPenn_Business_Microecon_2026_01_07.md

 Note that in a perfect competition, ${ MR = \text{Price} . }$

-Note that the graph looks like
+Note that the graph for maximum profits at a given price looks like

 <div align="center">
     <img src="https://d.l3n.co/F7xTIK.jpeg" width="400" height="400"/>